 As well as your degree, employers value experience and transferable skills, such as the ability to work in groups, analyse data, use technology and manage projects, which could be related to your studies or extra-curricular activities.

 If you're a graduate from a non IT-related subject, you could take a relevant postgraduate qualification.

 - excellent communication skills, with the ability to talk and present to a range of audiences, sometimes acting as a translator between parties

-- the ability to motivate others and lead change
+- the capacity to motivate others and lead change

 - the ability to work under pressure on multiple projects within your project timeframes